themeum/kirki/readme.txt

 To get an idea on how to include Kirki in your next project, you can take a look at the [Ornea theme](https://github.com/aristath/ornea) or use our test theme from https://github.com/aristath/kirki-demo.

 == Changelog ==

+= 2.0.8 =

+February 10, 2016, dev time: 2 hours

+* FIX: Only load Kirki styles when in the customizer
+* FIX: Performance issue with Google Fonts
+* NEW: Added radio-image controls to repeaters
+* TWEAK: Better color handling in the Kirki_Color class

 = 2.0.7 =